-TSSS also did not track instances where a client would arrive at a site in search of a bed but chose to leave before being admitted.
+TSSS also did not track the number of individuals who entered a site but chose to leave on their own TSSS also did not track instances where a client would arrive at a site in search of a bed but chose to leave before being admitted.
 Counting these individuals would help TSSS to identify additional unmet demand and plan accordingly.